Sacramento Wrongful Death Lawyer

 This is certainly not an all-inclusive list of the ways people lose their lives due to the negligent, careless, or intentional actions of others.
-You should speak to a skilled Sacramento wrongful death lawyer about your case as soon as possible to determine the best steps of moving forward for your situation.
+You should speak to an experienced Sacramento wrongful death lawyer about your case as soon as possible to determine the best steps of moving forward for your situation.

 Who Can Be Held Liable in a Wrongful Death Case?

 There may be various parties that could be held liable in a wrongful death claim in California.
 The negligent party that causes a wrongful death can generally be held accountable for the pain and suffering of the survivors.
 The alleged negligent party could be responsible for paying financial compensation to surviving family members for their losses.

 It is not uncommon for the attorneys at Rosenthal Law to determine that the following types of individuals are responsible for the wrongful death of another: